Avon to reduce global IT headcount

-(Reuters) - Beauty products maker Avon Products Inc (AVP.N) said it would cut some global IT jobs after hiring Hewlett Packard Enterprise Co (HPE.N) to run some of its technology operations.
+Jan 7 (Reuters) - Beauty products maker Avon Products Inc said it would cut some global IT jobs after hiring Hewlett Packard Enterprise Co to run some of its technology operations.

 Avon, which expects the program to be completed by the end of 2016, did not specify how many employees would be affected.
 (1.usa.gov/1UAkPwe)